TheLeopard65

 [*] Saving ticket in ryan.naylor.ccache

-• The tester then checked ticket validity with netexec tool in Kali-Linux.
+• I then checked ticket validity with netexec tool in Kali-Linux.

 ┌──(kali@kali)-[~/HTB/Voleur]